Available to purchase from most high street and online book outlets

 Heather Dawn: Godfrey.
 P.G.C.E., B.Sc.
 (Joint Hon)

-Author of Healing with Essential Oils, Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, published by Healing Arts Press, Inner Traditions USA.
+Author of Essential Oils to Ease Anxiety, Healing with Essential Oils, Essential Oils for the Whole Body, and Essential Oils for Mindfulness and Meditation, published by Healing Arts Press, Inner Traditions USA.

 We are surrounded by viruses and other microbes with which we share a symbiotic and, mostly, healthy and supportive relationship.
 Some microbes are pathogenic, and some become pathogenic if they proliferate without being kept in check.
 A healthy immune system works in collaboration with viruses and microbes to maintain internal equilibrium and resilience.